bitmakerla/estela/docs/estela-cli/index.md

 # estela CLI

-The **estela CLI** is a command line client designed to interact with the estela API.
+The **estela CLI** is a command line interface designed to interact with the estela API.
 It enables users to perform various actions:

 - Link a Scrapy project with a project in estela.
 - Create projects, jobs, and cronjobs in estela.